 - Space: Strawberries are a compact plant and even gardeners with limited space can have a few pots at hand.

-- Convenience: You can have pots of strawberries close to your kitchen are outdoor seating area.
+- Convenience: You can have pots of strawberries close to your kitchen or outdoor seating area.

 - Pest Control: Growing strawberries plants off the ground will help cut down bacterial and fungal disease problems.